roboticsoutreach/sro_arm/cad/mech/README.md

 ### Major arm segment
 - side panels
   - 50 mm square cross-section
+  - approx 243 mm length ?
   - compressed into diagonal spacers (see below) using nuts on threaded bolts
   - one side with homing slot for shoulder joint optical switch
   - other side with mount point for shoulder joint gear
+  - axel is smooth rod (d=8mm) that is fitted into both bearings (potentially with tolerance rings)
+    - clamped by gear on one side and ply cap on other, through holes in the side panels of the arm segment
 - diagonal spacers
   - slanted at 45deg - square projection in cross-section direction